akinomyoga/ble.sh/README.md

 <details><summary><b>Create a package of <code>ble.sh</code></b></summary>

-Since `ble.sh` is just a set of shell scripts and do not contain any binary (i.e., "`noarch`"), you may just download the pre-built tarball from release pages and put the extracted contents in e.g. `/tmp/blesh-package/usr/local`.
+Since `ble.sh` is just a set of shell scripts and do not contain any binary (i.e., "`noarch`"), you may just download the pre-built tarball from a release page and put the extracted contents in e.g. `/tmp/blesh-package/usr/local`.
 Nevertheless, if you need to build the package from the source, please use the following commands.
 Note that the git repository (`.git`) is required for the build.